 CBD has a wide range of medical benefits

-CBD is known for its antiemetic, antipsychotic, anti-inflammatory, detoxifying, tumour-inhibiting, anxiolytic, and antidepressant qualities.
+CBD is being researched for its potential antiemetic, antipsychotic, anti-inflammatory, detoxifying, tumour-inhibiting, anxiolytic, and antidepressant qualities.
 Some of these qualities have been heavily investigated while others are still in the initial stages of research.
 In any case, the sheer number of medical applications warrants further investigation into the effects of CBD and how it can be applied medically.

 1. CBD as medicine for epilepsy